Ultima (series): Ultima Online MMORPG

 Ultima Online (1997), a MMORPG spin-off of the main series, has become an unexpected hit, making it one of the earliest and longest-running successful MMORPGs of all time.
 Its lore retconned the ending of Ultima I, stating that when the Stranger shattered the Gem of Immortality, he discovered that it was tied to the world itself, therefore its shards each contained a miniature version of Britannia.
 The player characters in Ultima Online exist on these "shards".
 Eight expansion packs for UO have been released (The Second Age, Renaissance, Third Dawn, Lord Blackthorn's Revenge, Age of Shadows, Samurai Empire, Mondain's Legacy and Stygian Abyss).
 The aging UO graphic engine was renewed in 2007 with the official Kingdom Reborn client.
 Ultima Online 2, later renamed to Ultima Worlds Online: Origin and canceled in 2001, would have introduced steampunk elements to the game world, following Lord British's unsuccessful attempt to merge past, present, and future shards together.

 UO spawned two sequel efforts that were canceled before release: Ultima Worlds Online: Origin (canceled in 2001, though the game's storyline was published in the Technocrat War trilogy) and Ultima X: Odyssey (canceled in 2004).
 Ultima X: Odyssey would have continued the story of Ultima IX.
 Now merged with the Guardian, the Avatar creates a world of Alucinor inside his mind, where the players were supposed to pursue the Eight Virtues in order to strengthen him and weaken the Guardian.
 Ultima X was developed without participation of the original creator Richard Garriott and he no longer owns the rights to the series.
 However, he still owns the rights to several of the game characters so it is impossible for either him or Electronic Arts to produce a new Ultima title without getting permission from each other.

 Lord of Ultima

-Lord of Ultima was a free-to-play browser-based MMORTS released in 2010 by EA Phenomic.
+Lord of Ultima is a defunct free-to-play browser-based MMORTS released in 2010 by EA Phenomic.
 It was the first release in the Ultima series since Ultima Online, and also the first title to have no involvement from series creator Garriott or founding company Origin.
 It has been criticized for having slow-paced gameplay and very weak connections to the Ultima franchise lore.

-EA announced on February 12, 2014 that Lord of Ultima would be shut down and taken offline as of May 12, 2014.
+EA announced on February 12, 2014, that Lord of Ultima would be shut down and taken offline as of May 12, 2014.

 Ultima Forever: Quest for the Avatar

-Announced in summer 2012, Ultima Forever was a free-to-play online action role-playing game.
+Announced in summer 2012, Ultima Forever is a defunct free-to-play online action role-playing game.
 In contrast to Lord of Ultima, Ultima Forever returns to the lore of the original game series.

 As of August 29, 2014.
 Ultima Forever's servers were shut down.